sushilk123/CS5934_VTMarketPlace/vtmarketplace/docs/intro/install.rst

 Installation
 ============

-Before you can start with your e-commerce project, lets install Doorstep.
+Before you can start with your e-commerce project, lets install vtmarketplace.

 Virtual environment
 ==========================

-Create a new `virtual environment`_ for Doorstep, its isolated Python environment which are more practical than installing Doorstep systemwide.
+Create a new `virtual environment`_ for vtmarketplace, its isolated Python environment which are more practical than installing vtmarketplace systemwide.
 They also allow installing packages without root privileges, you may create separate virtualenv_ for each of your e-commerce site.

 .. code-block:: console

-     $ virtualenv doorstep_env && source doorstep_env/bin/activate
+     $ virtualenv vtmarketplace_env && source vtmarketplace_env/bin/activate

 .. _virtualenv: http://www.virtualenv.org/
 .. _virtual environment: http://www.virtualenv.org/

-Install Doorstep
+Install vtmarketplace
 ================

-Recommend way to install Doorstep is via pip_, it will be easy to upgrade to latest version.
+Recommend way to install vtmarketplace is via pip_, it will be easy to upgrade to latest version.
 Alternatively you can download repository and install with via setuptools_ ``python setup.py install``

 .. code-block:: console

-   $ pip install --upgrade git+https://github.com/mysteryjeans/doorstep.git#egg=Doorstep
+   $ pip install --upgrade git+https://github.com/mysteryjeans/vtmarketplace.git#egg=vtmarketplace

 .. _pip: https://pip.pypa.io/
 .. _setuptools: https://pypi.python.org/pypi/setuptools